You said, we did

 We did;

-We are working on a shorter version of all Asset Management policies will be created to go alongside the standard policy.
+We are creating a shorter version of all Asset Management policies to go alongside the full version.

 We can't, because;

-- We currently do not have the technology to allow this.
-Further feedback will be provided as part of the Repairs Transformation Plan.
+We do not yet have the technology to offer live tracking.
+Updates will be shared through the Repairs Transformation Plan.

 You said;